 Student and faculty researchers have access to these state-of-the-art labs and shops across campus:

-If you have questions about the M.S. program that are not answered here, please contact the MSE Graduate Program Adviser.
+If you have questions about the M.S. program that are not answered here, please contact the MSE Graduate Program Manager.
 For information about admission criteria, application procedures, and tuition and funding, see Applied Master's Admission.